microcosm-cc/bluemonday/README.md

 p.AllowStyles("text-decoration").MatchingEnum("underline", "line-through", "none").OnElements("span")
 ```

-Or you can specify elements based on a regex patterm match:
+Or you can specify elements based on a regex pattern match:
 ```go
 p.AllowAttrs("style").OnElementsMatching(regex.MustCompile(`^my-element-`))
 // Allow the 'text-decoration' property to be set to 'underline', 'line-through' or 'none'